-Successfully challenging or defending a trial court’s decision on appeal requires an attorney with appellate experience, and Parsons Behle & Latimer’s Appellate practice team offers that experience.
+Successfully challenging or defending a trial court’s decision on appeal requires attorneys with appellate experience, and Parsons Behle & Latimer’s Appellate practice team offers that experience.
 We have brought and defended appeals across the country, including appeals involving intellectual property in front of the Federal Circuit; appeals involving administrative law in front of the D.C.
-Circuit; and appeals involving a variety of areas in the Fifth, Sixth, Ninth and Tenth Circuits as well as the Utah Court of Appeals and the Utah Supreme Court.
+Circuit; and appeals involving a variety of areas in the Fifth, Sixth, Ninth and Tenth Circuits as well as the Courts of Appeals and Supreme Courts of Idaho, Nevada, and Utah.

 Key ContactsView the full team

 Represented Doctor Before Utah Supreme Court on Cross-Appeal in Medical Malpractice Insurer Dispute

 Parsons attorneys won a bad-faith verdict for their medical doctor client against his malpractice carrier.
 When the insurer appealed the verdict, they cross-appealed because the district court had dismissed their punitive damages claim.
 The Utah Supreme Court ruled entirely for Parsons’ client, including a new jury who would determine whether and how much to award the doctor in punitive damages.

 Allen v.
 Campbell, No. 48075, --- P.3d ---- (Idaho 2021)